ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-use-java-interoperability.md

 *Note that the bindgen tool is still experimental.
 We are in the process of improving the generated code.*

-The `bindgen` is a CLI tool that generates Ballerina bindings for Java classes.
+The `bindgen` is a CLI tool, which generates Ballerina bindings for Java classes.

 ### The `bindgen` Command